Phoenix Health Hospital

 Hospital Cover provides benefits to help pay towards the cost of treatment you receive whilst admitted into hospital.

-When you are admitted into hospital as a private patient you’re covered for things like your medical treatment and hospital accommodation.
+When you’re admitted into hospital as a private patient you’re covered for things like your medical treatment and hospital accommodation.

 Taking out Private Hospital Cover is all about providing you with choice.
-You have the choice of who treats you, where you are treated, and often when you are treated.
+You have more choice and flexibility in choosing who treats you, where you’re treated, and often when you’re treated.

-For details specific to each level of cover, see the relevant product information sheet.
+For more information about Hospital Cover and the benefits available on each level of cover, see the relevant product information sheet.
 Please read these in conjunction with the Phoenix Health Member Guide.

 |Bronze Hospital||Bronze Plus